-Faculty interested in hosting a Fulbright visiting scholar must only supply a letter of invitation in support of scholars who have applied for the program through their home country Fulbright Commission with proposed research projects.
+Faculty interested in hosting a Fulbright visiting scholar must only supply a letter of invitation in support of scholars who have applied for the program through the Fulbright Commission in their home country with proposed research projects.

 The Council for International Exchange of Scholars (CIES) covers all finances, including transportation, a living stipend, insurance, and visa processing.

 The host department at Duke must agree to provide the following at no charge to the visiting scholar:

 - Access to the library and/or other research facilities

 - Internet access

 - The ability to audit classes and consult with colleagues

 - Connection with Duke Visa Services upon arrival

 Fulbright Visiting Scholars must have a doctoral degree or equivalent professional training or experience and will carry out research projects of anywhere from three months to two years’ duration.